 If the environmental scan discovers related measures, measure developers should evaluate the measures to assess whether they meet the needs of the project.
 If the measure developer finds a related measure with a measure focus appropriate to the needs of the project, but the measure specification is for a different population, setting, or data source, the measure developer may be able to respecify the measure for the new use and test it for reliability and validity specific to the new population.

-Conduct a Measurement Gap Analysis to Identify Areas for New Measure Development
+Conduct a Measurement Gap Analysis

 The purpose of a gap analysis is to identify measure types or concepts that may be missing for the measure topic or focus.
 The measure developer uses information collected from the environmental scan, measure gap analysis, and other information gathering activities to identify existing competing or related measures before deciding to develop new measures.
 If no related or competing measures can be respecified or adopted, then it is appropriate to develop a new measure.
 Measure developers should establish a framework to organize any existing measures, for example to break down existing measures by measure component and data elements to help identify overlaps and gaps.